-Screen mirroring and media streaming both refer to using a computer to share content to a TV or projector.
-However, the difference between screen mirroring and media streaming can often be misunderstood.
+At the heart of it, both screen mirroring and media streaming refer to sharing content to a projector or TV from a compatible device, be it a smartphone, laptop, PC or tablet.
+The difference between screen mirroring and media streaming is often overlooked.
 We get this question a lot and want to clear up the confusion between the two types of technology.

 1. Detecting a connection